 Given the limited role of monetary policy shocks for inflation dynamics in the SW model, estimating the parameters of the Phillips curve using monetary policy shocks as instruments is especially challenging in small samples.
 The main goal of the next simulations is to show how the conditioning step in SP-IV may not only weaken exogeneity requirements but also substantially alleviate weak instrument problems.
 To level the playing field across estimators, we now assume that the econometrician has the true monetary policy shocks as instruments.
 This assumption is unrealistic but permits a comparison between the various estimators focused solely on instrument strength, as the exogeneity requirement is now satisfied for all IV estimators.
-We consider a sample of T = 250 quarters, a best-case in most macro applications roughly corresponding to the postwar period, but also report results for T = 500 and T = 5000 to verify the asymptotic properties of the estimators and inference procedures.
+We consider a sample of T=250 quarters, a best-case scenario in most macro applications roughly corresponding to the postwar period, but also report results for T = 500 and T = 5000to verify the asymptotic properties of the estimators and inference procedures.
+Note that our theoretical results are either asymptotic in nature or otherwise abstract from estimation error based on the inclusion of controls, so these simulations also present a laboratory to assess the trade-off of added estimation uncertainty in finite samples.

 Bias.
-Table 2 reports the mean estimates of $\beta = [\gamma_b, \gamma_f, \lambda]'$ for the various samples sizes.
+Table 2 reports the mean estimates of $\beta = [\gamma_b, \gamma_f, \lambda]'$ for various samples sizes.
 The first two rows report the true model parameters and OLS results.
 As expected, OLS is severely biased regardless of T due to endogeneity.
+The other rows show the results for 2SLS with DL instruments and the various SP-IV estimators with H = 8 or H = 20 quarters.